 Health Analytics involves deriving insights from patterns and correlations in the data that can fuel better decision making in the Health and Life Sciences.
 KPMG’s recent survey of healthcare professionals reveals that fifty-six percent of the participants surveyed believe that analytics will largely contribute to health care processes, while 35 percent cite lowering healthcare costs, and 32 percent suggest improved health outcomes.[iii]

-According to the recent study by Research and Markets, this Market definition in B2B and B2C - The very notion of "market" — be it in B2B and B2C — is at the heart of any marketing approach.
+According to the recent study by Research and Markets, this Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
 A market can be defined... is expected to reach USD 24.55 Billion by 2021 from USD 7.39 Billion in 2016, which represents a CAGR of 27.1%.[iv]
 This exceptional market growth is driven by factors including a multiplication of government initiatives to enhance the adoption of electronic health records, rising pressure to curb healthcare spending, the perceived need to improve patient outcomes, the increase of venture capital investments in the industry, and advancements in analytics and big data technologies.

 Can Data Science make a difference?